AlbertoGZ-dev/gzUSDFileConverter/README.md

 # gzUSDFileConverter
-**gzUSDFileConverter** is a tool to convert format for.usd files from binary to ascii or ascii to binary encoding.
+**gzUSDFileConverter** is a tool to convert USD files format from binary to ascii or ascii to binary encoding.

 <img src="https://github.com/AlbertoGZ-dev/gzUSDFileConverter/blob/main/docs/gzUSDFileConverter.png"></img>